watertreader/Udacity_Data_Scientist_Nanodegree/Project_4/README.md

 	- README.md: read me file
 	- Starbucks_Capstone_notebook.ipynb: containing the project codes, excercise and graphs
-	- Recommendations_with_IBM.pdf: the above in pdf
+	- Starbucks_Capstone_notebook.pdf: the above in pdf

 ## Installation <a name="Installation"></a>